Rodney Williams (tight end)

-Early life and high school
+Early life

 Williams was born on April 28, 1998, in Memphis, Tennessee.
 He attended Germantown High School and was a standout athlete in football, basketball and track.
 He was an all-metro and all-district selection in football and won both the regional and state championship in high jumping.
 He committed to play college football for the UT Martin Skyhawks.

 College career

 Williams began his collegiate career as a wide receiver.
 He appeared in eight games as a true freshman at UT Martin in 2016, recording four receptions for 78 yards.
 He appeared in 10 games with four catches for 32 yards in 2017 before totaling 23 receptions for 252 yards in 2018 while seeing his first action as a starter.
 He redshirted due to an injury in 2019 after having appeared in four games with nine catches for 111 yards.
 Williams switched to tight end in the 2020–21 season and was selected second-team FCS All-American after recording 30 catches for 327 yards and four touchdowns.
 He was a second-team all-conference selection in his final year, the fall 2021 season, in which he tallied 29 receptions for 417 yards and three touchdowns.
 He finished ninth in UT Martin history for receptions with 99, also having posted 1,217 receiving yards and seven touchdowns.